China wasn’t wild about Mike Pompeo before the virus. It’s really gunning for him now.

 The People’s Daily, the mouthpiece of the Communist Party, has spent whole editorials attacking him.
 TV screens on Beijing’s subway have even been showing photos of Pompeo with “liar” stamped in big red letters across his face.

-The tirades underscore the woeful state of relations between the world’s two superpowers.
+The tirades underscore the woeful state of relations between the two world powers.

-China and the United States are not only battling in areas of competition, such as trade and technology, but also in areas where they should be cooperating, like combating the coronavirus pandemic and contingency planning in case the rumors about North Korean leader Kim Jong Un’s incapacitation turn out to be true.
+China and the United States are not only battling in areas of competition, such as trade and technology, but also in areas where they should be cooperating, like combating the coronavirus pandemic and contingency planning in case rumors about North Korean leader Kim Jong Un’s incapacitation turn out to be true.

 Analysts in both countries are now describing the worst state in relations since President Richard M. Nixon began the process of rapprochement with China in the 1970s.